It’s an easy enough lie to digest.

-I don’t know about the old house, nor can I confirm that Ahmedinejad still drives an old car, but I have read the letter he sent to George Bush Jr., while Bush was still in office, and perhaps you should give it a read too, if you have the time or the inclination.
+I don’t know about the old house, nor can I confirm that Ahmedinejad still drives an old car, but I have read the letter he sent to George Bush Jr., while Bush was still in office, and perhaps you should give it a read too if you have the time or the inclination.
 It’s written simply, almost naively (considering who he was addressing), and is clearly unedited by anything resembling a professional political writer.

 When Ahmedinejad – oh, wait – you’re still put off by the name, right?

-Here, let’s play syllables: Ahmed (c’mon you know that one, right?)
+Here, let’s play syllables: Ahmed (c’mon, you know that one, right?)
 DEE (like John Dee, for example) NE (like your NEck) JAD (like, er…Chad)…see?
 Simple Ahmed-Dee-Ne-Jad.
 See?

-What Ahmedinejad (don’t you feel better about him already, now that you can pronounce his name?) said the Chicken Little that you like to call ‘Israel’ (okay, so it’s not worried about the sky falling on its head – but it is particularly obsessed with being pushed into the sea..) – is that the ZIONIST regime occupying Jerusalem must vanish in the pages of time.
-It seems to redundant to say this, but apparently, there is a need – a regime is not a people, a regime is not a mother, a regime is not a boy, a regime is not a child.
-A regime is a mindset, and some regimes, such as the Apartheid Regime in South Africa, are certainly doomed to a morally-bankrupt downfall.
+What Ahmedinejad (don’t you feel better about him already, now that you can pronounce his name?) said about the Chicken Little that you like to call ‘Israel’ (okay, so it’s not worried about the sky falling on its head – but it is particularly obsessed with being pushed into the sea..) – is that the ZIONIST regime occupying Jerusalem must vanish in the pages of time.
+It seems redundant to say this, but apparently, there is a need – a regime is not a people, a regime is not a mother, a regime is not a boy, a regime is not a child.
+A regime is a mindset, and some regimes, such as the Apartheid Regime in South Africa, are certainly doomed to a morally bankrupt downfall.

 So now, we have Ahmedinejad – and an Iranian Election.

-When Ahmedinejad was insulted by his host at Columbia University before he had even spoken, he replied, when he did take the podium, by saying that he was unfamiliar with America but that in his country, guest are not invited to an occasion simply to be insulted and ridiculed.
+When Ahmedinejad was insulted by his host at Columbia University before he had even spoken, he replied, when he did take the podium, by saying that he was unfamiliar with America but that in his country, guests are not invited to an occasion simply to be insulted and ridiculed.
 The same Columbia students who clapped when he was insulted by their President applauded Ahmedinejad when he made that statement.